FLO-2DKaren/FLO-2D-Tutorials/Start a project.rst

 ===============

 Before this project can be completed, it is necessary to get the data.

 1. Download the data installer.

-2. Extract the data installer
+2. Extract the data installer.

 3. Run the data installer.

 https://flo-2d.sharefile.com/share/view/s3eefbdb43e244a68